 With the advent of 5.6.0, Perl regexps can handle more than just the standard ASCII character set.
 Perl now supports Unicode, a standard for representing the alphabets from virtually all of the world's written languages, and a host of symbols.
-Perl's text strings are Unicode strings, so they can contain characters with a value (codepoint or character number) higher than 255
+Perl's text strings are Unicode strings, so they can contain characters with a value (codepoint or character number) higher than 255.

 What does this mean for regexps?
 Well, regexp users don't need to know much about Perl's internal representation of strings.
 But they do need to know 1) how to represent Unicode characters in a regexp and 2) that a matching operation will treat the string to be searched as a sequence of characters, not bytes.
-The answer to 1) is that Unicode characters greater than $\operatorname{chr}(255)$ are represented using the $\operatorname{x}{\text{hex}}$ notation, because the \0 octal and \x hex (without curly braces) don't go further than 255.
+The answer to 1) is that Unicode characters greater than $\mathtt{chr}(255)$ are represented using the $\mathtt{xhex}$ notation, because $\mathtt{xhex}$ (without curly braces) doesn't go further than 255.
+(Starting in Perl 5.14, if you're an octal fan, you can also use $\mathtt{oct}$ .)